jbarrios23/MessangiAndroidSDK/README.md

 ## Description
 ---
 It is a tool that allows you to add the following functionalities to your solution
-- Send notifications through messaging services.
+- Send notifications through messangi services.
 - Enable or disable notifications by the user.
 - Register device characteristics (UUID, Type, Language, OS Version, Model).
 - Associate labels to the device.